tkareine/tkareine.org/README.md

 npm ci
 ```

-To compile and watch Sass sources for changes with [node-sass]:
+To compile and watch Sass sources for changes with [Sass]:

 ``` shell
 bundle exec rake sass:watch